 A golf club loft angle and lie angle are very important attributes.
 Golfers can benefit from getting this checked and adjusted if necessary.
-The golf club manufacturers have a general accepted concept of what constitutes a “standard” loft and lie angle for the majority of golfers.
-Whether this factory standard is right for your individual swing, however, is something all golfers need to discover for themselves.
+The golf club manufacturers have slight variences of what constitutes a “standard” loft and lie angle for most golfers.
+Whether this factory standard is right for your individual swing is something all golfers need to have checked.

 Loft and Lie Can Change With Repeated Club Usage